-- Be 60 years or older - Verification of age through birth certificate, Driver's License, State ID card, or other similar types of documents - o ID is required to be shown each time the client receives CSFP commodities - Client self-declares that their income limit is at or below 130% of the Federal Poverty Income Guidelines
+- Be 60 years or older - Clients may now self-attest their age.
+Verification of age through documentation (such as birth certificate, Driver's License, State ID card, or other similar types of documents) is not required. - o ID is required to be shown each time the client receives CSFP commodities - Client self-declares that their income limit is at or below 130% of the Federal Poverty Income Guidelines